mantoinette/airbnb-clone-project/README.md

 ### 🔐 Security & Authorization
 Implements features like hashed passwords, JWT tokens (or sessions), and access controls.
 This ensures that only authorized users can access or modify data relevant to their roles.

+## Feature Breakdown

+The project includes a set of core features that enable users and hosts to interact with the platform effectively.
+Below is a detailed breakdown of each major feature and its role in the system.

+### 👤 User Management
+Handles user registration, login, and profile updates.
+It supports secure authentication and role-based access control (e.g., host or guest).

+### 🏘️ Property Management
+Allows hosts to create, update, and delete property listings.
+Listings include details such as title, description, price, location, and images.

+### 📅 Booking System
+Enables guests to book available properties for specific dates.
+It prevents date conflicts and calculates the total cost based on the price per night and stay duration.

+### 💳 Payment Processing
+Processes payments tied to bookings.
+It records payment status, method, and timestamps, ensuring secure and trackable transactions.

+### ⭐ Reviews & Ratings
+Lets users leave reviews and ratings after a completed stay.
+This promotes accountability and helps future guests make informed decisions.

+### 🔎 Search and Filter
+Enables guests to search and filter properties by location, price, and availability.
+Improves user experience by narrowing down relevant results.

+### 🔐 Security
+Implements authentication, authorization, and input validation to protect user data and system integrity.